 You can do or find steampunk in many modes—literature, design, clothing, film, music, performance art, role-playing games, TV, video games and there must be more.

 In writing, it is a subgenre of fantasy and speculative fiction that started in the late 1980s.

 Steampunk Mashup (mashup: a fusion or collection) blends old and new together in a way that creates a different feeling, or excitement that call for a double take.
 One of the stories in the book is based on the Magnus Effect (named after 1852 Gustav Magnus).
-This is a lift force of tremendous importance to athletes who want to bend the flight of a ball.
-Both ships and airplanes can use it a propulsion force.
+This is a lift force of tremendous importance to athletes for bending the flight of a ball.
+Both ships and airplanes can use it as a propulsion force.